Clean Water Fund: Contaminants of Emerging Concern (CEC)

 - have not been found in Minnesota, but have the potential to enter our waters.

-The CEC initiative is proud to include citizen-submitted nominations in our chemical selection process.
-You can nominate contaminants for consideration by visiting the Nominate Contaminants page.
-In addition, risk managers, stakeholders, and the public are encouraged to nominate contaminants.
+The CEC initiative invites citizens to submit nominations to our chemical selection process.
+You can nominate contaminants at any time by visiting the Nominate Contaminants page.
+Risk managers and stakeholders as well as the public are encouraged to nominate contaminants.
 MDH staff may identify additional candidate chemicals through our research and outreach with stakeholders.

 MDH staff research where and how a contaminant is used in the state, its potential to enter Minnesota waters, and its toxicity to humans.
 If there is sufficient information on health effects, staff calculate water guidance - a concentration of contaminant in water that poses little or no health risk to people drinking that water.
 For some contaminants, the information is too limited.
 In this case, the guidance may describe the hazard posed by the chemical instead of a certain level in water.